Top Industry Voices Gathered In Dubai To Share Their Thoughts At The Digital Marketing Summit 2020

 Abeer then delved into the most important part of his talk, i.e. one where he focused on how emerging technologies like AI, Big Data, etc. are to be utilized to achieve growth hacking potential for firms in 2020 and beyond.
 He provided information on how to build and sustain such strategies and the ways in which the team should work in order to successfully implement relevant growth hacking strategies.

 Abeer is an industry authority on the topic of growth hacking as in his short entrepreneurial journey, this man has founded, invested and mentored many firms through their startup phase and allowed them to find their feet.
-He is currently serving as the Co-Founder and CMO at Tekrevol, an enterprise-level digital solutions provider firm with a focus on developing cutting edge digital properties including mobile apps, websites, wearable apps and more.
+He is currently serving as the Co-Founder and CMO at Tekrevol, an enterprise-level digital solutions provider firm with a focus on developing cutting edge digital properties including mobile app development Dubai, websites, wearable apps and more.

 Brands Are From Mars, Customers Are From Venus: